 Decision-making made easy!
 This tool gives you a side by side comparison of individual programs offered at George Brown College.
 Use this tool to select up to 3 programs to compare, helping you make the right choice for the job you want.

-George Brown College’s international student withdrawal/refund policy complies with Ministry of Training, Colleges, and Universities (MTCU) directives and Immigration, Refugees, and Citizenship Canada (IRCC) regulations.
+George Brown College’s international student withdrawal/refund policy complies with Ministry of Colleges and Universities (MCU) directives and Immigration, Refugees, and Citizenship Canada (IRCC) regulations.
 All applicants and students who have paid for and accepted an offer and/or registered for a place in a GBC program are subject to this policy.
 The policy applies to all new and returning, full time, part time, and co-op students.

 To be eligible for a partial refund, you must submit a formal written notification by completing/signing a type-written GBC Withdrawal/Refund Request Form on or before the deadline date.
 The fillable